Frequently asked questions about super

 Without a binding nomination, your super fund’s trustees decide which dependents will receive the death benefit.
 They will be guided, but are not bound by, any non-binding nomination.

 How do I make the most of my superannuation?

 Superannuation remains, for most people, the best vehicle within which to save for their retirement.
 However, it can be complicated and there are numerous rules to navigate.

 That creates challenges, but it also generates opportunities, many of which can add thousands of dollars per year to your retirement income.

-Ready to unearth those opportunities and make the most of your super?
+Those are the 5 frequently asked questions about superannuation.
+Ready to unearth those opportunities and make the most of your superannuation?
 Now is a perfect time, visit https://www.hejazfs.com.au/australias-best-islamic-super-option/

 to learn more about Australia’s Best Performing Islamic Super Option FY19/20*.